Curriculum

 Anatomy and Physiology; Kinesiology; Pathology and Fragile Care Massage; Swedish Massage; Deep Tissue Therapy; Neuromuscular Therapy; Seated Chair Massage; Esoteric Anatomy and Bodywork Theory; Hydrotherapy; Clinical Practicum and Integrative Massage; Successful Business Practices and Research Methodology and Awareness Skills.

-Massage Therapist Program – 775 Clock Hours
+Massage Therapist Program: 775 Clock Hours

 Mountain State School of Massage offers several programs each year.
-Contact Office of Admissions for the current calendar.
+Contact the Office of Admissions for the current calendar.

-Phone: 1-304-926-8822
+Phone: 304-926-8822

-Email:
+Email: admissions@mtnstmassage.com

-Share
+Share by: